Actions and Detail Panel

 Maternity Worldwide’s vision is of a world in which all women and their babies can access safe and appropriate childbirth regardless of where they live.
 They work with communities and their partners to identify and develop appropriate and effective ways to reduce maternal and newborn mortality and morbidity, to facilitate communities to access quality, skilled maternity care and to support the provision of quality skilled care.

-Emma France, European Director of Mothers 2 Mothers
+12.00 Preventing HIV in neonates - Emma France, European Director, Mothers 2 Mothers

-Natasha Howard, Assistant Professor of Global Health and Conflict at London School of Hygiene and Tropical Medicine
+15.30 Pregnancy in conflict-affected settings - Natasha Howard, Assistant Professor, London School of Hygiene & Tropical Medicine

 What are my transport/parking options for getting to and from the event?